Skip to content

 However, in cases where an employment is intended to begin directly after arrival in Germany, a visa (which includes the work permit) has to be issued in advance, since it is not possible to start working in Germany before having the obligatory work permit.

 Brexit and visas: Since Brexit, the UK is no longer part of the EU.
 Britons who were already resident in Germany before 31.12.2020 may continue to work in the country without restriction.
-British citizens who enter Germany after 31.12.2020 to take up employment are considered third-country nationals.
-They are no longer exempt from having to apply for a work permit.
+British citizens who have entered Germany after 31.12.2020 to take up employment are considered third-country nationals.
+They are no longer exempted from having to apply for a work permit.

 Step 3: Apply for D visa in country of residence